sagrawalx/sagrawalx.github.io/teaching/sp20-b6_ma117/syllabus.md

 We'll spend most of class time solving problems in the following format.

-* I'll put a problem on the board.
+* I'll put a multiple-choice problem on the board.
 * You'll think about the problem by yourself for a couple of minutes.
 * We'll vote on an answer to the problem.
 * You'll have a few minutes to talk to your classmates about the problem.
 * We'll vote again.
-* I'll tell you how I'd solve the problem.
+* I'll tell you how I'd answer the problem.

+Occasionally, we may also do worksheets in class.

 ### Problem sets

 After class, you will hopefully be ready to tackle the problem set listed in the fourth column of the calendar.
-These problems will *not* be collected, but problems on the quizzes will heavily resemble problems from the problem sets, so you're encouraged to spend time really figuring them out.
-Discussing solutions (with your peers, with the paraprof, with tutors at the QRC, and with me) is strongly encouraged!
+These problems will *not* be collected, but problems on quizzes will very likely resemble these problems, so you're encouraged to spend time really figuring them out.
+Discussing answers (with your peers, with the paraprof, with tutors at the QRC, and with me) is strongly encouraged!

 ## Assessment